"The only way to have a friend is to be one." — Ralph Waldo Emerson

 Warnell was the cornerstone of the game for me; a true Dodger Blue fan.

-We frequently talked about our childhood, our adventures on Elizabeth Street, baseball, and our families.
+We frequently talked about our childhood, living on Elizabeth Street, baseball, and our families.

 Sixty-five years is a long time to share a friendship.